seanjyjy/ModuleFuture/README.md

 ##

-## User Testing[^3]
+## User Testing

-To get a rough gauge of our UI/UX design, we have conducted user surveys on some of our friends in SOC to get some information on our current app and its features.
+To get a rough gauge of our UI/UX design, we have conducted user [surveys](https://docs.google.com/document/d/1YPkFKglhtRNbcvDl5SNSPAxfHRVbbLFACAoH0MUF7Ik/edit?usp=sharing) on some of our friends in SOC to get some information on our current app and its features.
 We also gathered some questions along our implementation of the features and asked them too.

 ### Problems and suggestion from Milestone II user testings